 Since the calculation in the scenario under section 222(3)(c), determines the loss position, there is no tax properly chargeable.
 Therefore, to determine the shortfall in tax, the tax rate to be applied to the aforementioned difference as provided in section 222(5), is the "maximum tax rate applicable to the taxpayer".
-This tax rate is determined by ignoring any assessed loss or any other benefit brought forward from the preceding tax period to the tax period concerned (see 4.2).
+This tax rate is determined by ignoring any assessed loss or any other benefit, for example, an unredeemed balance of capital expenditure under section 36 of the Act or an unused farming capital expenditure under the First Schedule to the Act, brought forward from the preceding tax period to the tax period concerned (see 4.2).